aws-powertools/powertools-lambda-typescript/docs/features/event-handler/http.md

 === "index.ts"

-    ```ts hl_lines="13"
+    ```ts hl_lines="2 3 6 11"
     --8<-- "examples/snippets/event-handler/http/advanced_mw_tracer_per_route.ts"
     ```

 #### Streaming limitation

 !!! warning "Tracer middleware is disabled for streaming responses"
-    When using HTTP response streaming, the Tracer middleware is automatically disabled to prevent buffering the entire response, which would defeat the purpose of streaming.
+    When using HTTP response streaming, the Tracer middleware is automatically disabled to prevent buffering the entire response.
+In streaming mode the middleware exits early and does not create a subsegment.
 You can still use the Tracer utility manually within your route handler to create subsegments and add annotations.

 ### Binary responses